-‘Game Of Thrones’: Kit Harington Says Season 7 Will ‘Break Boundaries’
+‘Game Of Thrones’: Kit Harrington Says Season 7 Will ‘Break Boundaries’

 Game of Thrones Season 7 will return to HBO on July 16.
 The announcement was made during a gimmicky Facebook live stream on Friday that depicted a block of ice melting for hours as fans were forced to leave the comment “Fire” to speed up the process.
 Unfortunately, there were several glitches, and the live stream failed more than once.

 While that event was a bit painful, at least it encouraged GoT‘s Kit Harington (Jon Snow) to make the media rounds to help pass the time.
-In a chat with the Huffington Post, the actor was asked if the longer-than-usual wait for Season 7 will be worth it to fans.
+In a chat with the Huffington Post, the actor was asked if the longer than usual wait for Season 7 will be worth it to fans.

 “Yes, I’m gonna say, ‘Yes.’
 I mean, I hope it is.
 I certainly did more this season than I’ve ever done.
 I think every actor on it did more action, had more action, had more scenes.